-Here, then, are the two marks, the state of a child of God, and the marks of grace in the soul.
-One is, as I have endeavoured to show, being turned from idols, to serve the living and true God: the other, waiting for his Son from heaven.
-Why should a soul wait for the Son from heaven, unless he knew God had a Son in heaven, unless he had some life, feeling, and desires towards the Son of God in heaven?
+Why should a soul wait for the Son from heaven, unless he knew God had a Son in heaven, unless he had some life, feeling and desires towards the Son of God in heaven.
 How do you know that God has a Son in heaven?
-"Well." say you, "the Word says so."
-That is good: but have you no other evidence?
+Well, say you, God's Word says so.
+That is good, but have you no other evidence?
 If God's Word says so, how do you know the Word of God speaks the truth?
-"That is shocking," say you, "to doubt of that."
-So it is: but this, I believe, we cannot know in our own souls that God has a Son in heaven, until he is seen by the eye of faith.
+That is shocking, say you, to doubt of that.
+So it is: but this I believe, we cannot know in our own souls that God has a Son in heaven, until he is seen by the eye of faith.
 There is no seeing the Son until he is revealed by the Spirit.
-If we do not have a manifestation by the Spirit to our souls, we do not know the Son of God.
-We must see him, in some measure, as Stephen saw him.

-If we do not know for ourselves in the court of conscience whether God has a Son in heaven or not, how can we be said to wait for him from heaven?
-When the blessed Spirit is pleased to set Jesus before our eyes as the Son of God in heaven, we see him by the eye of faith, as the Lord is pleased to manifest him to our heart as the God-man, the glorious Immanuel, God with us.
+If we do not have a manifestation by the Spirit to our souls, we do not know God's Son.
+We must see him in some measure as Stephen saw him.
+If we do not know for ourselves, in the court of conscience, whether God has a Son in heaven or not; when the blessed Spirit is pleased to set Jesus before our eyes as the Son of God in heaven, we see him by the eye of faith, as the Lord is pleased to manifest him to our hearts, as the God-man, the glorious Immanuel, God with us.
 Then we know for ourselves that God has a Son in heaven.
-When we know, by the Spirit's teaching, God has a Son in heaven, then the thoughts, desires, and affections of the soul go out after the Son of God in heaven.
-The soul is filled with desires, longings, and breathings after a revelation, clearer views of a Saviour; deeper, clearer, and more powerful manifestations of the Son of God in heaven.
+When we know, by the Spirit's teaching, God has a Son in heaven, then the thoughts, desires, and affections of the soul, go out after the Son of God in heaven.
+The soul is all filled with desires, longings and breathings, after a revelation, clearer views of the Saviour; deeper, clearer, and more powerful manifestations of the Son of God in heaven.

 Let me illustrate this.
-A woman is married, has an affectionate husband; he leaves his home for a time upon business, saying he shall return home on a certain day.
-When the time arrives, she is waiting for his appearance.
-She knows his step, knows the very way he turns the handle of the door.
-So it is with a soul that is married to the Lord.
+A woman is married, and has an affectionate husband.
+When he leaves his home for a time upon business, saying he shall be back at a certain day, when the time arrives, she is waiting for his appearance; she knows his step, knows the very way he turns the handle of the door.
+So it is with a soul who is married to the Lord.
 There is a spiritual union between Christ and the soul.
-He is absent, does not come: but he will come; the soul is waiting for his appearing.
+He is absent, does not come, but he will come; the soul is waiting for his appearing.
+"To wait for his Son from heaven."
 The soul knows his touch upon the handle of the lock, how he puts in his hand by the hole of the door, and makes the very bowels melt.
-The soul knows his voice: "My sheep hear my voice, and they know it."
-Every shining in of his presence, every drawing near of his most gracious Person. every manifestation of his love, makes the soul long for his appearance: and when he hides his face the language of the heart is, "Why does he delay coming?
+The soul knows his voice: "His own sheep .... know his voice," and every shining in of his presence, every drawing near of his most gracious person.
+Why does he delay coming?
 Why delay the wheels of his chariot?
-O that the Lord would visit my soul, bless me with his presence, shine into my heart, and speak the promise home to my soul!"
-So we talk with him, so we have sweet communion with him, "Waiting for his Son from heaven."
+Oh, that the Lord would visit my soul, and bless me with his presence, shine into my heart, speak the promise home to my soul.
+So we talk with him, so we have sweet communion with him, "waiting for his Son from heaven."